 5. Teamwork and Collaboration:

 No individual operates in isolation.
 The ability to work effectively within a team, leveraging the strengths of others, and contributing to a collaborative environment is critical.
-Evaluating teamwork skills involves looking at how individuals engage with their colleagues, contribute to team objectives, and support a culture of inclusivity and respect.
+Evaluating teaming skills involves looking at how individuals engage with their colleagues, contribute to team objectives, and support a culture of inclusivity and respect.

 6. Technical and Professional Expertise: